samdejong86/CAEN-v1730-DAQ/README.md

   	                           in ADC counts
   	--trslope<CH> POLARITY     Trigger slope.
 Can be POSITIVE or NEGATIVE --posttrigger VAL          Set the post trigger

+### Note
+   When the program starts, it will create a temporary directory calle temp_`<timestamp>`, where `<timestamp>` is the unix time when the program started.
+Temporary root files containing `<saveInterval>` events will be saved here.

+When the program exits safely these files will be merged together, with the resulting file moved to the working directory.
+The temporary directory will then be removed.

+If the program crashes, the temporary files will not be removed, so most of the data from the run can be salvaged by looking in this directory.

 ## Files:

 	src/